archphile/recipe/README.md

 The scrips are dependent on ArchlinuxARM builds for the supported devices, which means that they might not work or need modifications when a new ArchlinuxARM image is released.

+All scripts are licensed under the GNU GPL V2.